Hesam-Eskandari/tech-school/csharp/01-basic.md

 - If a referenced type object goes out of scope, it continues to stay on heap for a little while
 - CLR (= runtime) runs a process called garbage collection to free objects from heap.
 - Assignment of value types copies their value to a different memory address.
 The two values become independent.
-- A reference type object has values in heap and address as value in stack
+- A reference type object has values in heap and address as a different value in stack
 - Assignment in reference type objects copies their stack memory values which is the address to heap memory object.
 - Passing a value type variable to a function as argument would copy its value to a new variable in that function scope.
-It will end up with two variables with the same value but two different addresses in stack with two different scopes.
+It will end up with two variables with the same value but two different copies in stack with two different scopes.
 (Even if they have the same name)
 - Passing a reference type object to a function as argument would copy its address to a new variable in that function scope.
-Both variables in two scopes (inside and outside if the function) will point to the same space in heap (value).
+Both variables in two scopes (inside and outside of the function) will point to the same space in heap (value).
 Changing object properties in either scope would change the value in the same heap memory space.

 <a id='conditional-statements'></a>
 ## Conditional Statements